BulletLOL/km-driver/README.md

 Registry entries

-This approach instead:
+This approach:

-Creates no visible device object
+Creates no device object

-Hides inside legitimate Windows internals
+Hides inside Windows graphics internals

-Uses existing system calls
+Reuses existing system call paths

-Reduces detection surface for security tools
+Reduces detection surface

-A strong proof-of-concept for stealthy kernel communication.
+A strong demonstration of stealthy kernel-to-user communication.

-📄 Technical Notes
+Technical Notes

-Supports Windows 10/11 x64
+Works on Windows 10/11 x64

-Uses CR3 switching for process context manipulation
+Uses CR3 manipulation for context switching

-Fully synchronized for multi-core environments
+Thread-safe with proper synchronization

-Implements CFG bypass (validation + dispatch patching)
+CFG bypass patches both validation and dispatch routines

-Uses MDL-based allocation for aligned kernel buffers
+MDL-based kernel memory allocations

-⚠️ Warning
+Warning

-This project is for research and educational purposes only.
+This project is intended for research and educational purposes only.
-Use only on systems you own or have explicit authorization to test.
+Use it only on systems you own or have explicit permission to test.
-Not intended for malicious use.

-📦 Requirements
+Requirements

 Windows Driver Kit (WDK)

 Visual Studio 2019 or newer

-Test signing enabled, or driver signature enforcement disabled
+Test signing enabled or disabled driver signature enforcement

-Knowledge of Windows kernel development
+Understanding of Windows kernel development